Getting started with Angular Accordion component

 See Also

-You can refer to our Angular Accordion feature tour page for its groundbreaking feature representations.
-You can also explore our Angular Accordion example that shows you how to configure the Accordion in Angular.
+Refer to the Angular Accordion feature tour page for its groundbreaking features or explore the Angular Accordion example to see how to configure the Accordion in Angular.